-This docked ship carried prison laborers to the Louisiana State Penitentiary at Angola, ca. 1900-1910.
+This docked ship sits on the Mississippi River with prison laborers working in the foreground at Angola Landing, Louisiana State Penitentiary, ca. 1900-1910.
 Learn more »

 Convict leasing refers to a method of controlling and distributing convict labor that was characteristic of southern states, including Louisiana, for the half-century after the Civil War.
 Though the system varied from place to place, states essentially turned over the responsibility for managing prisons to labor-hungry businesses, planters, and corporations, usually for a payment that was established by statute.
 Some lessees used the convict labor directly in their operations; others were little more than labor brokers who sublet the prisoners.
 With few exceptions, southern states lacked prison structures in this period, and, in the aftermath of the war, landowners and businesses feared an impending labor shortage.
 By 1867, convict leasing was the established practice in every southern state except Virginia.
 Louisiana’s convict leasing system was both similar to and different from those in other states